dnth/dnth.github.io/content/blog/clean_up_your_digital_life/index.md

 ### ⚡ fastdup

-[fastdup](https://github.com/visual-layer/fastdup) is a tool that let us gain insights from a large image/video collection.
+[fastdup](https://github.com/visual-layer/fastdup) is a tool that let you gain insights from a large image/video collection.

 You can manage, clean, and curate your images at scale on your local machine event with a single CPU. fastdup lets you clean visual data with ease, freeing up valuable resources and time.

-Here are some superpowers you get with fastdup.
-It lets you identify:
+Here are some superpowers you get with fastdup - it lets you identify:

 {{< figure_resizing src="features.png" caption="fastdup superpowers.
 Source: fastdup GitHub." link="https://github.com/visual-layer/fastdup" >}}